ckpinguin/howd-nextjs-data-fetching/README.md

 To try the first workshop, [start here](https://newsletter.howd.dev/challenges/023/)!

-This workshop is a continuation of the [React Components](https://newsletter.howd.dev/challenges/017/) workshop series.
+This workshop builds on the [React Components](https://newsletter.howd.dev/challenges/017/) workshop series.
+If you haven't looked at that series, you might want to start there.

 ## Getting started